Tesseract-Network/tesseract-website/blog/2025-11-20-what-is-the-internet-of-agents.md

 ## Conclusion

-[^1]:
+I hope this post gave you a bunch of good reasons to start using and building on z402.
+If you're a dev, head over to our [docs](/docs), see you out there!

+[^x402-decentralization]:
     In some, fairly common, cases, x402 fails to be truly decentralized.
 For example if you run x402 on Base, Base infrastructure becomes a centralization point, because Base has only one sequencer (theirs), this causes [predictable pitfalls](https://coinfomania.com/base-l2-block-production-halt-centralization-risk/).
 This case is relevant since currently using x402 on Base with Flashblocks is the most used settings.
     In this case, the protocol is not failing by itself but in the way most people and agents, often unknowingly, use it.

-[^2]: The reported information on external companies is to be intended as explanatory and not accurate as it is outside of Tesseract's control, it's reported for your convenience.
+[^info-disclaimer]: The reported information on external companies is to be intended as explanatory and not accurate nor complete as it is outside of Tesseract's control, it's reported for your convenience.
 The reported information is subject to change, you can verify independently our claims by heading over to the respective companies website, if you find any incorrectness don't hesitated to contact us or open a pull request.

-[^3]: Since z402 works in such a way that the more transactions you batch, the less fees are due per transaction, the fees here reported are calculated as a mean of 1000 batched transactions.
+[^z402-batching]: Since z402 works in such a way that the more transactions you batch, the less fees are due per transaction, the fees here reported are calculated as a mean of 1000 batched transactions.
 Read more in the [docs](/docs). <!-- TODO: add the correct link when you create the page -->

-[^4]: The settlement is done through the z402 smart contract, so users can know immediately if a payment is valid or not (i.e. if it will be settled or not), but the actual settlement time is chosen by the seller, the more they wait, the more they can batch transactions and save on blockchain fees.
+[^z402-settlement]: The settlement is done through the z402 smart contract, so users can know immediately if a payment is valid or not (i.e. if it will be settled or not), but the actual settlement time is chosen by the seller, the more they wait, the more they can batch transactions and save on blockchain fees.
 So, once the payment proof has been submitted, the settlement time is the settlement time of the blockchain (as for x402), the best strategy is to submit the payment proofs during execution or at later moment, this way the task execution is not delayed at all.

-[^5]: Base uses Flashblocks that splits a 2 seconds block into ten 200 milliseconds blocks, in the Flashblocks FAQ, they claim that it is very rare that a flashblock fails to be included in a final block, but it's possible, this even it's called reorg, so the actual finality is still 2 seconds.
+[^base-finality]: Base uses Flashblocks that splits a 2 seconds block into ten 200 milliseconds blocks, in the Flashblocks FAQ, they claim that it is very rare that a flashblock fails to be included in a final block, but it's possible, this even it's called reorg, so the actual finality is still 2 seconds.
 You can read more technical details, for example, [here](https://sheys.substack.com/p/the-truth-about-flashblocks-on-base).